cucumber/cucumber-cpp/CONTRIBUTING.md

   - The branch does not need rebasing or squashing of commits
 - To merge:
   - Follow the command line instructions on GitHub
-  - If the `HISTORY.md` hasn't been updated and it is either a new feature or a bugfix, specify the `--no-commit` flag when merging and add the relative line following the current convention.
+  - If it is either a new feature or a bugfix, specify the `--no-commit` flag when merging and add a line to `HISTORY.md` following the current convention.
+Add this file to the changes to be committed and commit the merge.
   - Commit message should follow the current convention:
     `Merge #42 'Description of the change usually from the PR description'`